gbarello/quantum-sim/docs/README.md

 Start with these docs in order:
 1. `ROOT_ARCHITECTURE.md` - Understand the overall structure
+2. `phases/README.md` - Learn about the new visualization architecture
-2. `js/README.md` - Learn about the main application code
+3. `js/README.md` - Learn about the main application code
-3. `lib/README.md` - Understand the mathematical foundations
+4. `lib/README.md` - Understand the mathematical foundations
-4. Component-specific docs - Deep dive into specific areas
+5. Component-specific docs - Deep dive into specific areas

 ## For Contributors